e5pe0n/e5pe0n.github.io/docs/_posts/software-development/2023-08-28-Software_Design.md

 - effective modeling
   - knowledge crunching
   - cultivating a language based on the model
-    - ubiquitous language
+    - Ubiquitous Language
-      - changes in the ubiquitous language are changes to the model
+      - changes in the Ubiquitous Language are changes to the model
   - iteration
     - software development is all design
 - don't just model reality (e.g. actual manual operations that will be automated by software/system) as is